Illustrative case study

 James sought to recover this amount, along with legal costs, from his barrister.
 He claimed that his barrister failed to properly advise him about the risks of litigation and the importance of seeking a settlement.
 Although his barrister believed they had advised James to pursue an early resolution, they did not document much of their discussions.

-Additionally, the barrister did not inform James that he had to make a claim against his solicitors within specified time frames, nor did they disclose a potential conflict of interest involving the solicitor who drafted the disputed document.
+Additionally, the barrister did not inform James that he might not be able to claim against the solicitors due to time limits, nor did they disclose a potential conflict of interest involving the solicitor who drafted the disputed document.
 The barrister also failed to mention that a settlement offer of $600,000 might be possible, which was significantly lower than the $1.1 million offered during negotiations and the $800,000 he was ordered to pay.

 The claim that James filed against his solicitor went to mediation, where it was settled for $250,000.
 The barrister was found personally liable, however their Liability Protection Plan (insurance) covered the settlement, defense costs, the mediator’s fee, and an expert opinion.

-This case study is completely fictional and is for illustrative purposes only of when our insurance cover may apply.
-The case study does not represent any real-life individuals, events or organisations.
+This case study is fictional and does not represent any real-life individuals, events or organisations.